This guide provides a brief outline of the foreign company registration options in Australia.

 The process for the establishment and incorporation of a Pty Ltd company is easy, fast and inexpensive.

-Incorporation steps of a proprietary company
+Incorporation steps to set up a proprietary company

 The incorporation of a Pty Ltd involves four main steps: